openvar/variantValidator/docs/MANUAL.md

 The levels control verbosity and can be set to "CRITICAL", "ERROR", "WARNING", "INFO" or "DEBUG".
 To turn off logging, set the log configuration to "False".
 The log file name and log options can be changed for all users by editing the `VariantValidator/settings.py` file.
 By default the file log is set to output in the users home directory (`~/.vv_errorlog`).

+####Entrez

+For access to the NCBI Entrez database  you must provide a valid email address in the respective configuration setting.
+Optionally, you can also provide an NCBI API key that will increase the number of requests made per second.
+See [this article](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/) on how to generate an API key.

+####Liftover

+If the UCSC Liftover [files](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/liftOver/) have been previously downloaded their location can be set within the configuration file.
+By default the necessary files will be downloaded automatically when first requested.

 ## Database updates